ansys/pymechanical/doc/source/user_guide_scripting/index.rst

 Mechanical.
 PyMechanical leverages the same APIs but allows you to run your automation from outside Mechanical.

-For comprehensive information on these APIs, see the `Scripting in Mechanical Guide`_ in the Ansys Help.

 .. note::

-   See the `Mechanical API Documentation`_ or the `Mechanical scripting interface APIs`_ in the Developer Portal.
+   For comprehensive information on these APIs, see the `Scripting in Mechanical Guide`_ in the Ansys Help portal, the `Mechanical scripting interface APIs`_ in the Developer Portal, or the `Mechanical API Documentation`_.

 Recording
 ---------